String Quartet

 II.

-The second movement is loosely based on the painting of the same name by van Gogh, in which a child is seen yearning for her father's arms.
+The second movement is loosely based on the painting of the same name by Vincent van Gogh, in which a child is seen yearning for her father's arms.

 III.